WestDRI/wgpages/content/bashSummer2023/skipped/bash-11-other.md

 weight = 11
 +++

-This page covers tools that we do not normally teach in our Linux command line introduction but we would like to mention as we find them useful.
+This page is a placeholder to cover tools that we do not normally teach in our Linux command line introduction but we would like to mention as we find them useful.
+Also, over the years we taught a number of {{<a "https://training.westdri.ca/getting-started/#linux-command-line" "webinars on advanced bash">}} that you can watch at any time.

 # Fuzzy finder